 We may say no to requests for adaptations if:

-- There is a more suitable property available that could be adapted
+- there is a more suitable property available

-- You have applied to buy your home under the right-to-buy scheme.
+- you've applied to buy your home under the right-to-buy scheme

 We will only put up your rent if we have made your home bigger or increased the number of rooms.
-In some cases an adaptation could even result in lower council tax.
+Some adaptation could result in lower council tax.

 Appeals and complaints

-We will respond to any appeals or complaints about adaptations in line with our complaints policy and procedure.
+We will respond to any appeals or complaints in line with our complaints policy and procedure.